stephen1776/String-Algorithms/README.md

 # Bioinformatics Stronghold
 ## Description ##
-This is my collection of Python codes that I wrote to solve the programming problems on the [Rosalind](http://rosalind.info/problems/list-view/) platform.
+This is my collection of Python codes that I wrote to solve the programming problems on the [Rosalind](http://rosalind.info/problems/list-view/) Bioinformatics Stronghold platform.
-I checked my codes on the [Rosalind Bioinformatics website](http://rosalind.info/problems/list-view/).
+I checked my codes on the [Rosalind website](http://rosalind.info/problems/list-view/).
 [Rosalind](http://rosalind.info/) 'is a platform for learning bioinformatics and programming through problem solving.'

 My ROSALIND Profile: http://rosalind.info/users/spblatti/